 A career break, also known as a sabbatical or a career hiatus, refers to a period of time during which an individual temporarily leaves their job or career to focus on other pursuits or take a break from their professional responsibilities.
 Career breaks can vary in duration, from a few months to several years, and they are typically taken for various reasons, such as personal development, travel, family responsibilities, education, or simply to recharge and reduce burnout.
+In today’s fast-paced work culture, career breaks are increasingly seen as a smart and healthy choice, not a setback.

 People may take career breaks for a variety of reasons, including:

 Career breaks are increasingly recognized as valuable experiences that can contribute to personal growth, skill development, and overall well-being.
 However, they can also come with challenges, such as financial considerations and potential gaps in a resume.
-Therefore, individuals often plan and prepare for career breaks to ensure a smooth transition back to the workforce when they decide to return to their careers
+Therefore, individuals often plan and prepare for career breaks to ensure a smooth transition back to the workforce when they decide to return to their careers.

 When interviewing a candidate who has a career break on their resume, it's important for HR professionals to ask thoughtful and sensitive questions that help them understand the reasons behind the break and assess the candidate's readiness to return to the workforce.
 Here are some questions you can consider asking: